NCAS-CMS/cfdm/docs/source/tutorial.rst

 Netcdf dimension name (see the :ref:`netCDF interface <NetCDF-interface>`)  `~Constructs.filter_by_ncdim`
 ==========================================================================  ================================

-Each of these methods returns a new `Constructs` instance contains the selected constructs.
+Each of these methods returns a new `Constructs` instance that contains the selected constructs.

 .. code-block:: python
    :caption: *Get constructs by their type*.